Who, what and when?

 - I have to verify whether I am obliged to register sales

 The entrepreneur who realizes "sales to be registered" is obliged to register sales.
-A “sale to be registered” is a payment in cash, by cheque, promissory note or by similar means, which entails a business income and which is not exempt from registration.
-Payments made by direct bank account transfers or bank debits do not have to be registered.
+A “sale to be registered” is a payment in cash, by cheque, by promissory note, by payment in so called limited network (meal ticket, electronic wallet, voucher) or by similar means, which entails a business income and which is not exempt from registration as listed in paragraph 12 of the Act on Registration of Sales.
+Payments made by direct bank account transfers, bank debits or card payments made through payment terminals or online transactions carried out through e.g. a payment gateway (PayPal etc.) do not have to be registered.

 - I have to verify when I am obliged to register sales

 The registration of sales are launched gradually, in different phases.
 Currently, an entrepreneur should evaluate which activity generates the sales and allocate that activity to the respective phase, according to NACE classification.
 This will set the starting date of obligation to register sales from such activity.
 It is not decisive whether such activity represents the major activity of that entrepreneur.

 - I consider if I can register certain sales under the “simplified regime”

-Aside from standard regime, which sets the obligation to register sales online, the law provides for the option to register certain sales in “simplified” or “offline” regime, that is not sending data online but within 5 days from the realization of the sale.
-This regime can be used in cases envisaged by the law, governmental decree or upon the individual decision of the Financial Authority.
+Aside from standard regime, which sets the obligation to register sales online, the law provides for the option to register certain sales in simplified or also so called offline regime, that is not sending data online but within 5 days from the realization of the sale.
+This regime can be used in cases envisaged by the law or upon the individual decision of the Financial Authority.
 This regime will be most often used in situations, when the internet connection is not available at the location where the sales are realized.

 - I acquire the device for the registration of sales, if I do not have it already